SGAgent: Suggestion-Guided LLM-Based Multi-Agent Framework for Repository-Level Software Repair: Methodology

 \subsubsection{Issue Fixer Agent}

 The issue fixer agent is responsible for generating candidate patches from suspicious code snippets and repair suggestions provided by upstream agents, and for validating and selecting the final patch that resolves the bug.
 Specifically, the fixer Agent is guided to conduct a structured reasoning process over the provided contextual information and repair suggestions.
 First, the fixer analyzes the root cause of the bug based on the retrieved repository context and the suggestions generated by the suggester.
 When necessary, the fixer is allowed to retrieve additional contextual or dependency information from the knowledge graph or the toolkit to support its reasoning process.
-Next, the fixer is explicitly instructed to explain why its proposed repair is expected to resolve the bug described in the issue.
+Unlike the root cause analysis performed by the Suggester, which focuses on refining localization results into repair-oriented plans, the Fixer’s analysis focuses on grounding the suggested repair in the concrete repository state and verifying how it should be instantiated as executable code changes.
+Next, the fixer is explicitly instructed to explain why the proposed repair is expected to resolve the bug described in the issue.
 This explanatory step enforces interpretability and helps ensure that the generated patch aligns semantically with the intended fix rather than being coincidentally valid.
 Finally, the fixer generates an executable patch that can be directly applied to the repository for validation through regression and reproduction testing.
 In particular, the fixer Agent synthesizes the localization results, repair suggestions, and contextual information to generate multiple patch candidates for each identified location.

 After patch generation, inspired by Agentless~\cite{agentless}, \toolname{} adopts a three-phase validation pipeline to ensure the functional correctness and semantic reliability of the generated patches.
 First, the fixer executes regression tests on each patch \( P_i \), recording the number of passed tests \( T_{regression} \).
 Based on these results, the patches are ranked, and the top-performing set \( P_{regression} \) is selected.
 Next, \toolname{} employs a separate LLM to automatically construct a reproduction test according to the issue description, aiming to replicate the reported bug.
 The fixer then executes these reproduction tests on each patch in \( P_{regression} \), records the number of successful passes \( T_{reproduction} \), and re-ranks the results to obtain the top-performing set \( P_{reproduction} \).
 Finally, we normalize the remaining patches and apply a majority voting process, selecting the one with the most consistent semantics as the final patch.
 This multi-stage validation strategy enables \toolname{} to produce patches that are both functionally correct and semantically aligned with the intended repair objective.